 Pick The Day And Time

-I tend to pay my bills and look over my budget every other Friday.
-This is when my husband gets paid and because that’s when I’ve always done it.
-It works so I’m sticking to it.
-I grab my coffee and head up to my office where I pull up my online bank account and get to work.
+I pay my bills and review my budget every other Friday.
+This is when my husband gets paid, and because that’s when I’ve always done it.
+It works, so I’m sticking to it.
+I grab my coffee and head up to my office, where I pull up my online bank account and get to work.

-I’m done at just about the same time I finish a cup of coffee.
-About 30 minutes.
+I’m done about the same time I finish a cup of coffee—about 30 minutes.

-If you’re brand-spanking-new to this idea, decide how you want to keep track of your bills and do your monthly budgeting.
+If you’re brand-spanking new to this idea, decide how you want to keep track of your bills and your monthly payments.

+There are many different methods to consider trying, and the first step is to find one that you feel is among the easiest ways to set up.
 Some people choose the good old-fashioned pencil and paper technique.
-But if you’re hip and cool, you might want to head straight to an app like Mint or Mvelopes.
-Others might prefer a spreadsheet like this one.
+But if you’re hip and cool, you should head straight to a budgeting app like Mint or Mvelopes.
+Others might prefer a spreadsheet you can keep somewhere, like your Google Drive or iCloud account.

 I love my own Penny Planner.
-After spending a LOT of time playing with other concepts and spending way too much money on other planners and binders, I created one that I (and others) like best.
+After spending a LOT of time playing with other concepts and spending way too much money on other planners and binders, I created one that I (and others) like best to manage my monthly budget.

 This works best to not only keep track of every bill and when it’s due but also of how much money you have coming in every month, as well as the amount of money owed out to each monthly bill- which should now reflect your current situation.